mountainprotocol/tokens/README.md

 cp .env.example .env
 ```

-3. Replace ENV variables with PK and API Keys
+3. Replace ENV variables with the values as needed

 ### Usage